Tell City Oddfellows' Hall

 The Tell City Oddfellows' Hall was a building in Tell City, Perry County, Indiana, United States; also known as the "Hall of Tell City Lodge, No. 206, IOOF", it was constructed in 1894.
 It served historically as an Independent Order of Odd Fellows meeting hall, as a multiple dwelling, as a specialty store, and as a business.
+The building was destroyed by fire on the morning of October 14, 2013.

 It was listed on the National Register of Historic Places in 1992 and was removed from the National Register in 2014.